 Cryptocurrencies, however, don’t care about the physical person but rather the private key associated with the wallet.
 The private key is used to verify the account and transactions.
 Anyone who has access to this key can send funds and that is why you must keep it safe.
 Another thing is that cryptocurrency transactions cannot be reversed.

 Hardware wallets can protect you against these things.
 They add an extra layer of security by storing the private key on the device itself.
 The only way to hack it would be to have physical access to the hardware wallet or with the backup phrase.

 Paper wallets offer arguably even more security.
 However, the process for setting them up and using it is very complicated.
 Hardware wallets strike a nice balance between security and convenience.

-At a higher price-point, may users are asking the question “Is the Ledger Nano X worth the Upgrade“.
+At a higher price point, many users are asking the question “Is the Ledger Nano X worth the Upgrade“.
 For us, the answer is depends.

 If you use more than 3 apps, then consider upgrading.
-Coming at with a much larger memory space, Nano X is able to store a lot more applications than the Ledger Nano S. As of writing, the Ledger Nano S is only able to store 2-3 applications with Firmware 1.5.5 (such as Bitcoin and Ethereum app).
+Coming with a much larger memory space, Nano X is able to store a lot more applications than the soon-to-be-retired Ledger Nano S. However, its updated model, the Nano S Plus, at a price of USD 79, is capable of storing up to 100 apps, making it much more competitive with the pricier Nano X. As of writing, the Ledger Nano S is only able to store 2-3 applications with Firmware 1.5.5 (such as Bitcoin and Ethereum app).
 Whilst you can get around this limitation by uninstalling unused apps, the constant switching often leads to confusion and time wasting.

 If you need to send large amounts of Cryptocurrencies on the go.
-With Bluetooth support, the new Ledger can be used with android and iPhones.
+With Bluetooth support, the new Ledger can be used with Android phones and iPhones.

-If more apps and mobility is not a big concern for you, stick with the Ledger Nano S.
+If more apps and mobility are not a big concern for you, stick with the Ledger Nano S or Nano S Plus.